cronvel/tea-time/documentation.md

 * Many reporters can be used at once, just using multiple `--reporter` options in the CLI
 * Run browser tests directly from the CLI!
 So you can script browser tests as well!
-This example will grab all test in the `test` directory and build a browser version of them using [Browserify](https://www.npmjs.com/package/browserify), create a HTML target file, open it using Firefox, run the test in Firefox while reporting anything to Tea Time (using websocket behind the scene).
+This example will grab all test in the `test` directory and build a browser version of them using [Browserify](https://www.npmjs.com/package/browserify), create a HTML target file in the OS tmp directory, open it using Firefox, run the test in Firefox while reporting anything to Tea Time (using websocket behind the scene).

-    `tea-time test/*js --html test/all.html --browserify --browser firefox`
+    `tea-time test/*js --tmp-html --ws --browserify --browser firefox`

   ... or use the shorthand: